Bashir Momin Kavathekar: Professional life

 Momin Kavthekar wrote his first song at the age of 11 years.
 Audience applauded when he performed this song at his school function.
 This inspired him to continue & explore his writing skills.
 At young age, he joined the Tamasha troupe of ‘Gangaram Kavathekar’ where he got exposure to the expectations of the rural audience, their preferences for entertainment and the difficulties faced by artist/troupes/operators.
 He acted in short plays (Vag Natya) and drama.
 He had the honor of playing roles of Chatrapati Shivaji Maharaj in the drama "Vedat Marathe Veer Daudale Saat" & "Netaji Palakar", as well the role of rival Mughal Emperor Aurangzeb in "Bhangale Swapna Maharashtra"; which were performed by 'Natya Zankar Group' at Bharat Natya Mandir, Pune during 1970s.
+He made his debut as Director in 1981 by directing a historical play, "Pratapgadachi Zunj".
 During free time, he used to pen down couplets/ short folk songs/ Lavani etc. which were performed on the Tamasha shows.
 However, his folk songs & short plays received huge appreciation from audience and his work become popular amongst the rural areas.
 Popularity of his songs earned him fame and various Tamasha troupes/operators started flocking down to Kavathe (his hometown), to obtain new songs/ Vag Natya.
 He got associated with the other Tamasha troupes such as ‘Kalu-Balu Kavalapurkar’, ‘Raghuveer Khedkar & Kantabai Satarkar’, ‘Aman Tambe’, ‘Lakshman Takalikar’ and ‘Datta Mahadik Punekar’ who regularly used Moin's folk songs and VagNatya.
-Tamasha troups anchored by Lawani performers such as 'Sandhya Mane', 'Mangla Bansode', 'Lata - Surekha Punekar' etc preferred to use the Lawani's written by Momin Kavathekar in their performance.
+Tamasha troupes anchored by Lawani performers such as 'Sandhya Mane', 'Mangla Bansode', 'Lata - Surekha Punekar' etc preferred to use the Lawani's written by Momin Kavathekar in their performance.
 However, he never charged any royalty/ fees from these Tamasha operators for the songs/lyrics or Vag Natya he used to provide them.
 Short plays written with intention to spread mass awareness about AIDS or combating the prevailing social evils like dowry, illiteracy etc. earned the affection of masses.
 With the advent of Television/ Radio/VCR/ Cable, the Tamasha as ventures started to face difficulty due to dwindling earnings.
 During this phase, he worked on digitalization options and came up with couple of Musical Audio Albums (CDs).
 He also guided many troupes/owners to adapt the new technological changes for marketing purpose.
 He has also written songs for the Marathi Movie 'VIP Gadhav' which features noted comedian Bhau Kadam aka Bhalchandra Kadam as lead actor & upcoming movie 'Bhaucha Dhakka'.

 Death

-Momin Kawthekar died in Pune on November 12, 2021, after a long illustrious career spanning five decades.
+Momin Kawthekar died in Pune on November 12, 2021, after a career in literature and journalism that spanned for five decades.